adeleke123/alx-higher_level_programming/README.md

-# Higher-level programming & Algorithm
+# Higher-Level Programming & Algorithm

 This repository features my solutions to the activities assigned during the Higher-level Programming & Algorithm projects, as part of the Full Stack Software Engineer program organized by ALX Africa.
 The program ran from June 2022 and will end in July 2023,